DIY retrofit of rain light sensor for auto wipers and headlights on VW

 rain sensor wiring vw

 Note 1: the auto dimming mirror controls the "anti-dazzle" auto dimming side view mirrors.
-This wasn't equipped on North American cars and I wouldn't bother adding them because in addition to the 2 wires, you also need new side view mirrors, new door control modules, and glass.
-As of this writing, each auto dimming side view mirror glass is around $400 and a Euro only part.
+This wasn't equipped on North American cars and if you choose to add them the instructions are below in this post in the forum from dsg tdi.
+You will need 2 wires, new side view mirrors, and a few plugs.
+As of this writing, each auto dimming side view mirror glass is around $400 new and can only be found used from Europe.
 If you want to add them, pin 4 and 5 on the mirror go to pin 2 and 3 on the 28 pin passenger door connector.

 The base of the auto dimming mirror, its plug, and rain light sensor plug have numbers identifying the pins.
 To wire the rain light sensor plug, just insert the repair wires (the ones that you had 2 of) until the hooks click.
 Give them a gentle tug to make sure they're hooked.
 Then push down the flap to lock the pins in place.
 Although you only ordered 2 repair wires in this size, cut the wire in half and you now have 4 ends.